Witnessing sexual harassment Sexual harassment

 If you choose to tell your employer, talk with them as soon as possible to try and resolve the problem.
 Find out more about talking to your employer about a problem.

 If talking to your employer does not resolve the issue or if you think it's too serious, you can raise a grievance.
-This is if you're making a formal complaint yourself because what you've seen has violated your dignity or created an intimidating, hostile, degrading, humiliating or offensive environment for you.
+This is if you're making a formal complaint yourself.

 If your problem is not resolved, you can consider making a claim to an employment tribunal.